termbox/termbox2/README.md

    be sure to `#define TB_IMPL` in exactly one of your source files.
 (This is a common pattern for single file header libraries.)
 2. Build termbox2 as a library (either `make libtermbox2.so` or `make libtermbox2.a`) and link as normal.
+Make sure the compile-time options remain the same for libtermbox2 and your application.
+(Alternatively, build with `make lib` and use `termbox2.h.lib` instead of `termbox2.h`.
+This will guarantee that the same `TB_LIB_OPTS`-gated compile-time options are used in the library and the header file.)

 ### Language bindings

-Basic FFI examples in the languages below are in the `demo/` directory.
+Basic FFI or ABI-compatible examples in the languages below are in the `demo/` directory.
 (Feel free to submit PRs for other languages.)

 * D
 * Go